pressody/pressody-records/docs/settings.md

 # Settings

-At _Settings &rarr; LT Records_, you'll find the settings page:
+At _Settings &rarr; PD Records_, you'll find the settings page:

 ## Vendor

-When requiring a package from PixelgradeLT Records, the default would be a package name like `pixelgradelt-records/genesis`.
+When requiring a package from Pressody Records, the default would be a package name like `pressody-records/genesis`.

 The "Vendor" field allows this to be changed; a value of `mypremiumcode` would mean the `require` package name would be like `mypremiumcode/genesis`.